 Research

-Through an examination of the changing built environments of cities, I explore the interwoven social, cultural, political, and economic contexts of urban (re)development, particularly in the contexts of postindustrial urban spaces, urban infrastructures, and sites of contested cultural heritage.
+Through an examination of the changing built environments of cities, I explore the interwoven social, cultural, political, ecological, and economic contexts of urban (re)development, particularly in the contexts of postindustrial urban spaces, urban infrastructures, and sites of contested cultural heritage.
 These interests have manifested in a number of discrete but overlapping projects in a variety of geographical contexts.
 In reality, many of my research projects converge with creative practice, but this section is for work that is primarily textual and academic in nature.

 PICTURING